ichortower/HatMouseLacey/docs/README.md

 &rarrc; Partial or in-progress\
 &cross; Expect breakage or major issues

 Mods marked with EWONTFIX have conflicts I am not (currently) attempting to resolve.

+Even mods listed as incompatible and/or EWONTFIX probably won't break your game, but please let me know if they do.

 * &check; [Ridgeside Village](https://www.nexusmods.com/stardewvalley/mods/7286)\
     Lacey attends the RSV festivals.